Framing the Conversation Around Youth Substance Use Prevention

 Knowing how to offer that information allows providers to make the best use of that opening.
 The resources within this toolkit are to support youth-serving providers in communicating with youth through meaningful conversation.

 The National Council is grateful to the more than 2,500 youth-serving providers and youth whose insights have helped to inform the Getting Candid suite of resources.
+Check out the complete Findings Report for more information and data on project findings from 2021 to 2022.

 Youth Prevention Message Guide